|

 discussed, focusing on ion channels and receptors.
 In addition,

-methodological issues are discussed and emerging novel techniques are introduced that
+methodological issues are discussed and emerging novel techniques are

 will enable